HOME

 More Manchester buses at Boyle Street.
 Typical of the types & colours operated in the 50's & 60's.
 The second picture is of the commemorative plaque from Birchfields Bus Depot.
 Birchfields was originally a Tram Car Depot opened in 1928.
 Now no more, this is all that remains!
 Birchfields was on the border of Levenshulme & Rusholme.

-This very interesting photograph shows two tramcars travelling along Slade lane, in the late 1940s.
+This very interesting photograph shows two tramcars traveling along Slade lane, in the late 1940s.
 Note the advertising hoardings, Belfast only 5 pounds & 10 shillings return by air!!
 Also good old "Andrews" Liver Salts.( Photo via Julia Wallace)

 Yet another preserved Stockport 92X bus.
 Stockport operated a varied fleet, and this may be a locally built Crossley.
-The coach next to it is a Bedford OB,operated by Warburtons Coaches on a sevice to Blackpool.
+The coach next to it is a Bedford OB, operated by Warburtons Coaches on a service to Blackpool.
 In the 50's day trips to Blackpool & Southport were typically operated by this type of vehicle.
 Quite a long and interesting journey before the advent of motorways.
 The buses passed through just about every town centre on the journey.
 They even made comfort stops at pubs in both directions!

 Levenshulme Bus Routes